filipematias23/Bison-Fly/README.md

 <br />

-> To facilitate lodging visualization using UAV we compared the same field area in two conditions, at 52 DAP (flowering time - standstill) and 74 DAP (senescence time - lodging).
-For instance, a great visualization tool is comparing the Digital Surface Model (DSM) from both moments to evaluate the variation on average plant height.
-You can DOWNLOAD the example below [HERE]().
+> In the example below, we compared the same area in field in two different moments of the wheat growth cycle to facilitate lodging visualization using UAV.
+The first flight was at 52 DAP during the flowering time (all genotypes standing) and the second flight at 74 DAP during the senescence time (some genotypes with lodging).
+For instance, a great visualization tool is comparing the *Digital Surface Model (DSM)* from both moments to evaluate the variation on average plant height.
+You can **DOWNLOAD** the example below [**HERE**]().

 ```r
 ###################################